JesosCoin/JeSoSCoinCore/README.md

 ========================================================================================================================================================================================

 --------------------------------------------------------------------------------------
-# JeSoSCoinCore - This repository are used for Node with Wallet only.
+# JeSoSCoin-Core - This repository are used for Node with Wallet only.

 Based on UbudKusCoin project, from repo: https://github.com/jhonkus/UbudKusCoin